 In today’s world, we tend to look at things as black or white—no gray.
 Things are either good or bad.
 But when you really think about it, life is full of examples that are both good and bad at the same time—even things that have positive effects can have negative ones.
 Take the smartphone.
 It has unbelievable powers, and the technology has made our lives so much easier, but some would also argue that it has eroded social skills and created many more burdens on families as well.
 Or how about the sun?
 It’s unquestionably good because of its life-giving properties, but too much of it can kill us.
 What about fire?
 It provides warmth, it kills germs, and it can be essential for survival.
 But when left uncontrolled, fire can wreak havoc.

-This “gray area” is essential to understanding how autophagy is activated via cellular stress.
+This “gray area” is essential to understanding what is autophagy and how is activated via cellular stress.
 Remember, autophagy is turned on when your body is in stress response mode.
 Stressing your cells is the natural way to turn on autophagy.
 You can do this through intermittent fasting and protein cycling to create nutrient deprivation in your cells.
 You can also create cellular stress in the body through exercise.
 I will show you novel ways to manufacture or hack your autophagy activation in part two.
 By taking polyphenol-rich supplements and using unique nutritional ingredients, you can control your autophagy.
 And that means you can influence the way you age.

 This piece is excerpted from GLOW15 © 2018 by Naomi Whittel.
 Reproduced by permission of Houghton Mifflin Harcourt.
 All rights reserved.